 If a mesothelioma victim has already died, his or her spouse and other heirs typically have one to three years from the date of death to file a wrongful death action, which can also result in the recovery of substantial money damages.

 Mesothelioma victims can't file or join in class action lawsuits because each person's medical history and prognosis is different, so mesothelioma cases must be filed individually.

 Most asbestos cases are settled before they ever get to a jury (meaning the parties agree outside of court to the amount of money damages the mesothelioma victim will get).
 If you have gathered all the facts about your medical condition and employment history, and your lawyer runs an efficient office, and there is an easily identifiable payment source -- such as an insurance company or an asbestos victims' trust fund -- you may get your money in less than a year from the date your lawsuit is filed.
 But in other situations, where the amount of money damages depends on going to trial (or at least threatening to do so), it can take two years or more.
 Fortunately, the court rules in many states recognize that mesothelioma victims have a short life expectancy and as a result, fast track their lawsuits.
 Learn more about the timeline of an asbestos case.

-The dollar amount you are likely to receive as compensation for developing mesothelioma is hard to estimate.
+The dollar amount you are likely to receive as compensation for developing an asbestos-related illness is hard to estimate.
 Some cases result in settlements or jury awards in the millions, while similar ones settle for comparatively little.
 This is because over the years, many companies that manufactured or installed asbestos have closed down or gone bankrupt, which in turn has resulted in courts' requiring that large funds be set aside to compensate future victims.
 Some of these funds are still large enough to pay out all claims at full value, but others have been depleted to the point that far less is available, so settlement amounts must be rationed.